-Footnotes: a The qualitative scale for completeness is as follows: High, variable records expected to exist for the majority of the cases when the variable should be captured in the dataset; Moderate, variable records expected to exist for a few of the cases when the variable should be captured in the dataset.; Low, Variable records expected to exist for the minority of the cases when the variable should be captured in the dataset; Unknown, more investigation is required, the data holder does not know the answer. b Only available in INCREASE, not in INCREASE OLE. c For these variables, high completeness is expected at baseline and may not be captured repeated at each follow-up.
-Completeness is assessed as high as this variable is only required for study analysis at baseline; d Only completed in patients diagnosed more recently; e Completeness was high at baseline and moderate at follow-up. f Due to low completeness this variable was removed from the eCRF in October 2020.
+Footnotes: ^a The qualitative scale for completeness is as follows: High, variable records expected to exist for the majority of the cases when the variable should be captured in the dataset; Moderate, variable records expected to exist for a few of the cases when the variable should be captured in the dataset.; Low, Variable records expected to exist for the minority of the cases when the variable should be captured in the dataset; Unknown, more investigation is required, the data holder does not know the answer. ^b Only available in INCREASE, not in INCREASE OLE. ^c For these variables, high completeness is expected at baseline and may not be captured repeated at each follow-up.
+Completeness is assessed as high as this variable is only required for study analysis at baseline; ^d Only completed in patients diagnosed more recently; ^e Completeness was high at baseline and moderate at follow-up. ^f Due to low completeness this variable was removed from the eCRF in October 2020.

-Key: Target concept can be addressed Target concept could addressed, with amen Target concept cannot be addressed -- ------------------------------------
+Key: Target concept can be addressed Target concept could be addressed, with amendment Target concept cannot be addressed ------ -- --------------------------------- -- --- -- ------------------------------------

-Ferrer Inhaled treprostinil PH-ILD HTA Version 1.0 dated 30 April 2024 Protocol/ Study No.: 3049399 Page 52 of 91
+Ferrer Inhaled treprostinil PH-ILD HTA Version 2.0 dated 8 August 2024 Protocol/ Study No.: 3049399 Page 55 of 95